LEO GlutenVerified™ User Manual

 - Check the brand’s website for information on their quality control measures.

-Speak pleasantly when speaking with restaurants or packaged food companies to make sure they want to help you and don’t feel they are being accused of anything.
+Speak pleasantly when talking with restaurants or packaged food companies to make sure they want to help you and don’t feel they are being accused of anything.

 LEO should always be used in conjunction with clear advocacy for gluten-free options and your better judgment.